-More research, extension, and education are needed to fully understand the relationship between onfarm biodiversity and pathogen presence and abundance.
+More research, extension, and education are needed to fully understand the relationship between on-farm biodiversity and pathogen presence and abundance.

-Strategies for the prevention, management, and control of problem insects, diseases, and weeds in light of a changing climate, and how to anticipate or predict new pest problems.
+Strategies for the prevention, management, and control of problem insects, diseases, and weeds, and how to anticipate or predict new pest problems.
 Systems-based approaches are emphasized.